 The coastal taipan, found in northeastern Australia and southern New Guinea, has a reputation for being one of the deadliest snakes in the world.
 Its venom is extremely potent, containing neurotoxins and coagulants that can be fatal to humans if not treated promptly.

 Encountering a coastal taipan is a serious matter.
 A single bite can deliver enough venom to cause severe harm, making it a reptile that demands respect.
-While it's not typically aggressive towards humans, it will defend itself if threatened or provoked.
-Unfortunately, its bites are responsible for several human fatalities each year in its native range.
+While it’s not typically aggressive towards humans, it will defend itself if threatened or provoked.

-The coastal taipan's ability to deliver a large amount of venom in a single bite is a stark reminder of the importance of being aware of our surroundings when venturing into the wilds of northeastern Australia and southern New Guinea.
-It's crucial to recognize the risks that come with sharing the land with such a deadly species.
+The coastal taipan’s ability to deliver a large amount of venom in a single bite is a stark reminder of the importance of being aware of our surroundings when venturing into the wilds of northeastern Australia and southern New Guinea.
+It’s crucial to recognize the risks that come with sharing the land with such a deadly species.
+To learn more about how venomous species fit into the broader picture of reptile adaptations, see our article on Venomous Reptiles: An Evolutionary Arms Race.

 Inland Taipan